Professional Tooth Extraction Services in North West Edmonton

 Ongoing support: If you have any concerns or questions after your tooth extraction, our compassionate staff is here to provide support and address any issues promptly.

 Westmount Dental Centre is committed to delivering dental care that prioritizes your comfort, health, and peace of mind.
 If you have questions about tooth extraction or are experiencing dental issues, don't hesitate to reach out to us.
 We're here to assist you on your journey to optimal oral health.

 TOOTH EXTRACTION & EDMONTON EMERGENCY DENTAL CLINIC

 While you may experience some pain and tenderness following your extraction, extreme pain could be caused by ongoing infection.
-Talk with your dentist or doctor if pain becomes severe or if you need an emergency dental appointment in Edmonton.
-If you have questions regarding your emergency tooth extraction or wisdom teeth removal, give Edmonton’s Westmount Dental a call today.
+Talk with your dentist or doctor if the pain worsens or if you need an emergency dental appointment in Edmonton.
+If you have questions regarding your emergency tooth extraction or wisdom teeth removal, give Edmonton’s Westmount Dental Centre a call today.